My Neck, My Back (Lick It)

-"My Neck, My Back (Lick It)" is a song by American rapper Khia, released in April 2002 as the lead single from her debut studio album, Thug Misses.
+"My Neck, My Back (Lick It)" is a song by American rapper Khia, released on April 23, 2002 as the lead single from her debut studio album, Thug Misses.
 Owing to its sexually explicit lyrics, an edited version of the song was released to mainstream radio.
 The song reached number 42 on the US Billboard Hot 100.
 It also reached number four in the United Kingdom two years later, number 10 in Greece, and number 12 in Australia.
 Lyrically, “My Neck, My Back (Lick It)” is about a woman searching for and pursuing a man at a club, demanding that he perform sexual acts on her, including cunnilingus and anilingus, and encouraging other women to do the same.

 Background and meaning

 The lyrics contain detailed, explicit descriptions of both cunnilingus and anilingus, so a heavily edited version was used for radio broadcasting and the official music video.
 Khia later stated in a 2002 interview for MTV News concerning the song's big success: "I guess the world is just nasty and freaky like that […] It's not even my favorite song, and I was kind of surprised that's the song that everybody jumped on. … That song is just nothing compared to my other music.
 It's like, 'That's what the world is about today,' so hey, it works for me."

 In 2018, NPR ranked the song as #184 for their The 200 Greatest Songs By 21st Century Women list, saying: "'My Neck, My Back' is the most enduring erotic pleasure procedural of this era, and rightfully so.
 Underscoring the dirty in Dirty South, Khia raps simple demands as to where she wants to be licked (short version: 'all over'), with explicit suggestions towards technique that span two dedicated verses.
 It's a delightfully nasty club classic where a woman's pleasure is presented as a debt owed her."